History of the Queensland Police: 1999

 Women make up 17.36 per cent of officer personnel.
 The number of female police officers increases steadily by approximately one per cent per year.

 The Queensland Police Service Medal was introduced on 1 January, to recognise the diligent and ethical service by members of the Queensland Police Service.

 The Queensland Government transfers the community police function from community councils at Woorabinda, Yarrabah and on Badu Island, to the Queensland Police as a 12-month pilot.
 These officers were known as Queensland Aboriginal and Torres Strait Islander Police (QATSIP).

 2000s

 2000

 Kathleen Rynders was the first policewoman to achieve the rank of assistant commissioner and in 2008 becomes the first woman to rise to the rank of deputy commissioner.

 All manual fingerprints filing systems were replaced by the National Automated Fingerprint Identification System allowing all states to share fingerprint information.

-The DNA Implementation Unit was established to facilitate the introduction of new legislation allowing the QPS to use DNA as a forensic investigative tool.
+The DNA Implementation Unit was established to facilitate the introduction of new legislation allowing the QPS to use DNA as a forensic investigative tool for offences such as such as assault occasioning bodily harm, rape, and murder.

 The Crime Prevention Personal Safety Team develops a larger than life wooden figure named "Duncan" to assist in teaching children to pay attention to their gut feelings when they feel in danger.

 On 21 July 2000 Senior Constable Norman Watt, 33, was shot and killed during an armed stand-off near Rockhampton in Central Queensland.

 Robert 'Bob' Atkinson becomes the eighteenth Police Commissioner on 1 November 2000.